 - Harriman Hikers is a hiking club for single adults of all ages.
-We meet up for hiking EVERY SUNDAY at 11:30 am in the South Parking Lots, Field B-1, of the Ramapo College of New Jersey on Route 202 in Mahwah, NJ.
+We meet up for hiking EVERY SUNDAY at 11:00 am (NOTE: 11am IS A NEW TIME BEG SUN 9/17/17) in the South Parking Lots, Field B-1, of the Ramapo College of New Jersey on Route 202 in Mahwah, NJ.

 - Founded in 1974, Harriman Hikers is one of the longest-existing outdoors singles groups in the NYC – NJ- Hudson Valley, NY area!